6DiegoDiego9/VBA-dotNET-regex/README.md

 # VBA-dotNET-regex

-A powerful, high-performance, VBA library that leverages .NET's System.Text.RegularExpressions through CLR integration, providing advanced regex features not available in VBScript.RegExp.
+A powerful, high-performance, zero-dependencies VBA library that leverages .NET's System.Text.RegularExpressions through CLR integration, providing advanced regex features not available in VBScript.RegExp.

 This library aim to provide a complete wrapper around the `System.Text.RegularExpressions` namespace, bringing modern regex capabilities directly into Excel, Access, and other VBA environments, surpassing the features of the built-in `VBScript.RegExp` object.